ITU-BDSA23-GROUP22/Chirp/docs/report.md

 <img src="Diagrams/DomainModel.drawio.svg" alt="UML Diagram of the domain model" backgroundcolor="white" style="height:700px;"/>

 > Illustration of the Domain model of _Chirp!_ application.
 Data Transfer Objects are used to minimize data transfer calls.
-IChirpService to handle data proccessing between DBContext and author / chirp types.
-IDBContext to handle Database control and querying.
+IChirpService handles data proccessing between DBContext and author / cheep repositories and entities, request from layers above.
+IDBContext is used to handle Database control and querying.